10 Best Greenhouse Covering Plastic

 Installation and Setup Considerations

 Installation is easiest on a warm, windless afternoon when the film is supple.
-Cold plastic becomes stiff and difficult to stretch taut.
+Cold plastic becomes stiff and difficult to stretch taut, and forcing it is the most common cause of in-the-box tears.
 If your sheeting includes grommets, use ball bungees or UV-rated rope to secure it to the frame without creating stress points that can rip.
 For films without grommets, wooden lath strips, wiggle wire, or aluminum channel lock systems distribute tension evenly along the base boards and ridge.

 Maintenance and Longevity